Taraknath Das: Life in North America

-Being a suspect of extracting bribes from the Asian Indian immigrants, Hopkinson used his influence to make Tarak a scapegoat and eventually got him expelled from Canada by the middle of 1908.
-Leaving Bose, Kumar and Chagan Khairaj Varma (also known as Husain Rahim) in charge of the compatriots' fate, Tarak left Vancouver to better concentrate on the areas from Seattle to San Francisco.
+Being a suspect of extracting bribes from the Asian Indian immigrants, Hopkinson used his influence to make Taraknath a scapegoat and eventually got him expelled from Canada by the middle of 1908.
+Leaving Bose, Kumar and Chagan Khairaj Varma (also known as Husain Rahim) in charge of the compatriots' fate, Taraknath left Vancouver to better concentrate on the areas from Seattle to San Francisco.
 On reaching Seattle, since its July 1908 issue, Free Hindustan became a more overtly anti-British organ, with a motto from Tarak: "To protest against all tyranny is a service to humanity and the duty of civilization."
 The Irish revolutionary George Freeman of the NYC-based Gaelic American newspaper was looked upon as the real leader of the anti-British movement, closely connected with two Indians, Samuel L. Joshi and Barakatullah.
-Invited by Fitzgerald, Tarak issued the August and the succeeding numbers of Free Hindustan from New York.
-In 1908, Tarak joined the Norwich University, Northfield, Vermont, "a high-class engineering and military establishment, in order to receive military training.
+Invited by Fitzgerald, Taraknath issued the August and the succeeding numbers of Free Hindustan from New York.
+In 1908, Taraknath joined the Norwich University, Northfield, Vermont, "a high-class engineering and military establishment, in order to receive military training.
 He also applied for enlistment (…) in the Vermont National Guard…" Despite his popularity among the students of all ethnic origins, he was rusticated from that institution due to his anti-British activities (such as editing Free Hindustan).
 By the end of 1909, he returned to Seattle.

 Founding the Ghadar Party

 "A direct appeal to the Sikhs" appeared in the September–October 1909 issue of the Free Hindustan, reproduced by the Swadesh Sevak; the article ended with : "Coming in contact with free people and institutions of free nations, some of the Sikhs, though laborers in the North American Continent, have assimilated the idea of liberty and trampled the medals of slavery…" In March 1912 a letter published in The Punjabee asked for a leader to come and help organise Indians in the area in view of the rising revolutionary spirit.
 Originally they discussed inviting Kumar and then Sardar Ajit Singh.
-However, when Tarak arrived he suggested inviting Lala Hardayal, whom he knew from his days at Stanford University.
+However, when Taraknath arrived he suggested inviting Lala Hardayal, whom he knew from his days at Stanford University.
 Hardayal agreed to work with him setting up the Hindi Association of the Pacific Ocean, which provided the first basis for the Ghadar Party.
 "Many of the leaders were of other parties and from different parts of India, Hardayal, Ras Bihari Bose, Barakatulah, Seth Husain Rahim, Tarak Nath Das and Vishnu Ganesh Pingley… The Ghadar was the first organized violent bid for freedom after the rising of 1857.
 Many hundreds paid the price with their lives," wrote Khushwant Singh.